 2. For people who have underlying heart conditions or respiratory illnesses — such as asthma or chronic lung disease — exposure to wildfire smoke can be serious.

 Believe it or not, the World Health Organization estimates that particulate air pollution kills a LOT more people every year through heart attacks than it does through lung problems like lung cancer or emphysema.

 That means people with heart conditions should be especially careful.
 Studies have found more people have heart attacks on days with bad air pollution.

 3. The best way for everyone to minimize the risk when skies are smoky is to stay inside.

 I’ve seen many people question this logic.
 Our air indoors comes from outdoors, so isn’t it just the same as outdoor air?

-The data says “no.” In my tests in Shanghai and Beijing, indoor air had 50-60% of the particulate compared to outdoor air.
-The EPA found a similar number in their much more rigorous tests in the US.
+The data says “no.” In my tests in Shanghai, Beijing, and Delhi, indoor air had 50-60% of the particulate compared to outdoor air.
+The US EPA found a similar number in their much more rigorous tests.

 4. A standard dust mask that you can buy at the pharmacy won’t do you much good…it won’t filter out the microscopic particles that can get into your lungs.

 Scientists have tested surgical masks against really tiny particles, and the results are surprising.
 Even cheap 25-cent surgical masks that researchers bought on the streets of Nepal and Beijing were 80% effective against particles down to .007 microns.
 Surgical masks aren’t as good at sealing around the face, but even in fit tests (1, 2, 3), surgical masks block close to 100% of particles at 1 micron and around 60% of particles at .03 microns.
 That’s really far from “won’t filter out.”